-The model in chapter 2.3 has two main results: Firstly, competitive governments will provide an efficient amount of infrastructure and secondly, the capital tax is not sufficient to finance all infrastructure spending if $\lambda > 0$ .
+Intuitively, the model has two main results: Firstly, competitive governments will provide the efficient amount of infrastructure and secondly, the capital tax is not sufficient to finance all infrastructure spending if $\lambda < 0$.
 The immobile factor (e.g. labor) will be required to cover the remaining costs.
-This second result is undesirable for various reasons. (see Sinn 2003, p.
-45) In class you showed that a self-financing constraint on capital is an appropriate remedy for this situation.
-Here we consider a different policy measure: